redox-os/website/content/news/this-month-250630.md

 - (build-system) Wildan Mubarok fixed the fetch of our libtool fork in older Git versions
 - (build-system) Josh Megnauth fixed the `make virtualbox` command with recent VirtualBox versions
 - (build-system) Ribbon improved the script of the `myfiles` recipe to avoid problems with bad characters on paths
+- (build-system) Wildan Mubarok updated Cookbook to build the items of the `package.dependencies` data type before their recipe instead after all recipes
 - (build-system) Wildan Mubarok updated the GitLab CI to Ubuntu 24.04 to fix the Redox toolchain

 ## Documentation Improvements